Foundation Building Materials

 - Indirectly from our customers or their agents.
 For example, through information we collect from our customers in the course of providing products to them.

-- Directly and indirectly from activity on our website (www.fbmsales.com).
+- Directly and indirectly from activity on our websites, including, but not limited to, www.fbmsales.com and www.fbmsupply.com.
 For example, from submissions through our website portal or website usage details collected automatically.

 - From third-parties that interact with us in connection with the products we provide.
 For example, from prime contractors as we deliver the products you have ordered from us.